It's Knives Out day on Netflix – with maverick detective Benoit Blanc back to solve his most difficult case yet.

 Ad

-Wake Up Dead Man once again sees Daniel Craig adopt a Southern drawl to play maverick detective Benoit Blanc, with the former James Bond star joined by yet another starry ensemble cast which this time includes Josh O'Connor, Glenn Close and Andrew Scott, among many others.
+Wake Up Dead Man once again sees Daniel Craig adopt a Southern drawl to play the sleuth, and the former James Bond star is joined by yet another starry ensemble cast which this time includes Josh O'Connor, Glenn Close and Andrew Scott, among many others.

 The case on this occasion is perhaps his most puzzling yet, and sees him tasked with solving the seemingly impossible murder of the charismatic but rather intimidating Monsignor (Josh Brolin) at a small Catholic Parish in upstate New York.
 The suspects include both a younger clerygman (O'Connor) and the Monsignor's band of devoted followers, but the question is not only who done it, but how they were able to.

 As with the last two instalments, reviews have been overwhelmingly positive – in fact, we suggested it could even be the best yet in our 4-star review.
-Meanwhile, just like teh second film, Glass Onion, the new one has been produced as a Netflix original which means it will be available on the streamer shortly after its imminent theatrical debut.
+Meanwhile, just like the second film, Glass Onion, the new one has been produced as a Netflix original – hence it's arrival on the streamer so soon after theatrical release.

-Read on to find out when you'll be able to watch it from the comfort of your own home.
+Read on to find out how you'll be able to watch it from the comfort of your own home.

 When is Wake Up Dead Man released on Netflix?